 Matthew Kammeyer, Broker, CCIM, Five Star Property Management

-Hands down, our best source of sales clients come from our SOI [sphere of influence[.
+Hands down, our best source of sales clients come from our SOI [sphere of influence].
 The people who know, like, and trust us are the ones most likely to refer us.
-I found that my job is to be on the top of their mind.
+I found that my job is to be at the top of their mind.
 The nice part of this is that I get to interact and do nice things for my friends, family, and associates.

 Providing gifts, running a charity gift drive, offering help in areas outside of real estate, or being the source of the source has done wonders for my business.
 Also, when someone does refer you, be sure to thank them.
 You want to reward good behavior like referrals.
 Don’t be focused on the closings.
 Instead, be aware of and thankful for the initial introduction.
 Then, keep your referral partners updated and do a great job so that they look good.

 18. Share Resources With Potential Clients

 Jlyne Hanback, Realtor, e-Pro, PSA, Keller Williams Realty

-One of my greatest lead generation tools that I use is to offer a free homebuyer’s handbook to potential homebuyers.
+One of the greatest lead generation tools that I use is to offer a free homebuyer’s handbook to potential homebuyers.
 I have taken the time to write a concise yet informative handbook that I offer in either PDF, Word, disc, or print format.
 I advertise this on my site as well as social media sites like LinkedIn, Twitter, Facebook, and Snapchat.